NoelLH/my-recipes/README.md

 for either in-browser or headless emulation.
 This could let us test any future JavaScript enhancements effectively alongside the existing Behat tests.

+## Next steps

+Unfortunately due to limited time I was not able to build the starring feature.
+However a major advantage of following BDD is that it is easy to verify that the other features are fully implemented as far as specified, and to be assured that all aspects of these continue to work while building subsequent features.

 ## Likely additions

-For this prototype to be converted to an effective real world system, it's likely we would need some simple extensions quite early on, such as:

-* An administrative interface for managing recipes, and fields to keep basic auditing information about who has created and edited them.
+For this prototype to be converted to an effective real world system, it's likely we would need some simple extensions quite early on.
+In particular, it would benefit from an administrative interface for managing recipes, and fields to keep basic auditing information about who has created and edited them.
+So far I have included a user management system but not yet required authentication.